 - In some locations, circumstances may dictate the placement of APS push buttons for two directions of travel on a single pole (a situation to be avoided wherever possible).
 If this is necessary, place each push button on the side of the pole facing the pedestrian waiting area.
 Align the face of each unit to be parallel to the associated crosswalk.

 - Snow collected in snow removal shouldn’t be piled at the base of poles where APSs are mounted.
 It should be piled on the far side of poles to ensure an unobstructed path of travel.
-Pedestrians with vision loss shouldn’t need to navigate a three or four foot bank of snow to activate the APS.
+Pedestrians with blindness shouldn’t need to navigate a three or four foot bank of snow to activate the APS.

 When APSs are used at pedestrian crosswalks, follow the same guidelines listed for APS devices at intersections above.